-So, in simple terms, a varicose vein forms when something goes a little wrong with the one way valves which may not open or close properly.
-This malfunction results in the buildup of a small pocket of blood in the vein below the valve in question.
+So, in very simple terms, a varicose vein forms when something goes a little wrong with the one way valves.
+Particularly when they don’t open or close properly.
+This malfunction results in the buildup of a small pocket of blood in the vein immediately below the faulty valve.
 In turn, this causes the visible swelling.

-Varicose veins tend to affect the legs mainly.
-This is obvious when you think about the pressure the leg veins are under as the muscles pump the blood back towards the heart – particularly when we are standing up.
+As I mentioned, varicose veins tend to most commonly affect the legs.
+This is pretty obvious when you think about the pressure the leg veins are under as the muscles pump the blood back towards the heart – particularly when we are standing up.
 These veins are responsible for pushing the blood all the way back up the legs and the one way valves have to work the hardest … directly against the pull of gravity!
 Nature is pretty amazing when you think about it.

 Does It Get Worse?

 Once you suffer from a varicose vein it can only get worse.
-The symptoms (particularly in early stages) are only cosmetic meaning it may not look great but it doesn’t hurt or cause any other problems.
+The symptoms (particularly in early stages) are usually just cosmetic meaning it may not look great but it doesn’t hurt or cause any other problems.
 However, this can worsen and gradually the pain can increase (especially when standing up).
-Severe cases can result in significant swelling, a thickening of the skin and ulceration and, in these cases, the condition can be incredibly painful and uncomfortable.
+Severe cases can result in significant swelling, a thickening of the skin and ulceration.
+In these cases, the condition can be incredibly painful and really very uncomfortable.

 Different Types Of Varicose Veins